Private equity in Italy: market and regulatory overview

 Advantages and disadvantages

 IPO.
 Historically, the IPO has been a successful form of exit for private equity funds.
 The major benefit of an IPO is that the private equity fund does not need to subscribe to burdensome warranties or absorb price contingencies, which can happen in a trade sale.
 Other advantages can include a higher valuation (depending on the market), prestige and access to more capital and liquidity for the longer-term shareholders (including managers).
 The downside is that the process is longer, relatively costly and may not allow a full exit by the private equity house.
-The exit through an IPO is typically delayed by lock-up periods, usually ranging from six to 12 months.
+The exit through an IPO is typically delayed by lock-up periods, usually ranging from six to 12 months for financial selling shareholders.

 Trade sale.
 Trade sales, either to a trade buyer or to another private equity house (usually with the management reinvesting), are generally structured as a sale of 100% of the shares of the acquisition holding company.
 Trade sales usually offer the advantages of deal speed and closing certainty while minimising continuing exposure to liability.
 Sales by private equity houses generally take the form of an auction.